zechary28/tp/docs/Features.md

   title: Features
 </frontmatter>

-# 🚀 Features of The Sharkives
+# 🚀 Features of Sharkster

 ## 💰 Loan Tracking
 - Keep track of all clients and their outstanding loans.